allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Yes, the Cloud Tasks [documentation][8] states: *"If a task does not complete successfully, then Cloud Tasks will retry the task with exponential backoff according to the parameters you have set.
 You can specify the maximum number of times to retry failed tasks in the queue, set a time limit for retry attempts, and control the interval between attempts."*

+## What are some important monitoring aspects to consider when using Cloud Tasks?

+Here are some key metrics to keep monitoring and maybe create alerts about:

+1. Queue depth: The number of tasks in the queue.
+2. Task attempt count: Count of task attempts broken down by response code.
+3. Task attempt delay: Delay between each scheduled attempt time and actual attempt time in milliseconds.

+We can investigate if our workers are keeping up with the flow of tasks by monitoring the numbers above.

 ----

 # References :books: